KRtkovo-eu-AI/BeamNG_FreeMode_Inventory/README.md

 This repository contains a BeamNG.drive mod that enables per-part paint customization while playing in Freeroam.
 The mod introduces a dedicated UI app that lets you pick any installed vehicle part and assign individual paint parameters—matching the flexibility that previously existed only in Career mode.

+Notice: Custom paint can be applied to any vehicle part, but **the color will only appear on parts that support painting**.

 ## Features

 - **Freeroam-compatible part paints** – Apply unique paint definitions to every installed vehicle part without switching to Career mode.